 Talks & Posters

-- 10th-14th July 2017 - Talk - SIAM Annual Meeting, Uncertainty Quantification track, David Lawrence Convention Center (Pittsburgh, US).
+- 10th July 2017 - Talk - SIAM Annual Meeting, Advances for PDE-constrained Bayesian Inverse Problem, David Lawrence Convention Center (Pittsburgh, US).

 See the following page for a list of previous talks and posters presented.
 Slides are available on request.